Texas Prenuptial Agreement

 Step 5: Sign with your attorneys and notarize, then store

 Execute the agreement with both attorneys present.
-This is the best approach to erduce challenge risk.
+This is the best approach to reduce challenge risk.
 Texas Family Code § 4.002 requires only a writing signed by both parties — no witnesses or notarization are mandated by statute.
 That said, notarization is standard practice and necessary if the prenup affects real estate.
 So use an attorney or notaries, but we highly recommend attorneys.

 Texas Prenuptial Agreement: Frequently Asked Questions (2026)